We’ve all been there. You’re not quite in a rut, but you feel like you could be getting more done than you are.

 The Power of Habit: Why We Do What We Do in Life and Business quickly became a best-seller thanks to its examinations how our habits are formed, so if you’re wondering why you just can’t get started on something, this could help you figure out why.

 Sometimes to understand the present we need to look to the past, and that is what Meditations is perfect for.
 Emperor of Rome from 161 to 180 AD, Marcus Aurelius is widely considered one of the most notable of the Stoic philosophers.

 His thoughts on how we sabotage ourselves with our own thoughts and assumptions are still worth reading even now.

 Like Daily Rituals: How Artists Work, My Morning Routine: How Successful People Start Every Day Inspired focuses on the morning routines of others to help you build your own.

 While that book focuses on artists, this focuses on successful people who are still in the middle of their working lives.

 Start Your Mornings Right

 Little habits can make big changes.
-Take a look at our geek’s guide to daily hygiene, a 15-minute routine that starts your day off right!
+Take a look at our geek’s guide to daily hygiene in just 15 minutes a day!